Exterior Shutters Cost Factors

 Bermuda shutters—also called Bahama shutters—are a type of louvered shutters, hinged at the top of a window rather than from the sides.
-Associated with the tropics, they let the breeze in while keeping the elements out—and give your home a festive, summery feel.
+Associated with the tropics, they let the breeze in while keeping the elements out and give your home a festive, summery feel.
 A single window panel costs between $200 and $1,600.
-The typical two-hour installation adds between $130 and $200 in labor costs.
+The typical two-hour installation costs $130 and $200 for labor.

 How Much Does It Cost to Install Exterior Shutters Yourself?

-Window treatment installers typically charge between $65 and $100 per hour for shutters, and the job typically takes two to four hours, meaning that installing the replacements yourself could save between $130 and $400.
-If, however, you don’t have previous experience with shutters, we recommend that you hire a pro since there’s a lot of room for error, as well as a possibility of injury—especially with motorized shutters, which entail electrical work.
+Window treatment installers typically charge between $65 and $100 per hour for shutters.
+The job typically takes two to four hours, meaning installing the replacements yourself could save between $130 and $400.
+However, if you don’t have previous experience with shutters, we recommend hiring a local shutter installer since there’s a lot of room for error and an injury risk —especially with motorized shutters, which entail electrical work.